 This document will teach you how to create your first S-Docs template and navigate to the template editor.
-Since S-Docs is 100% native to Salesforce, creating your first S-Docs template is a simple process.
+Since S-Docs is 100% native to Salesforce, creating your first template is a simple process.
 Any records you create using S-Docs will be stored within the Salesforce cloud.
 To learn more about the S-Docs template editor, click here.
 To view the S-Docs template library, which contains free and easy-to-customize downloadable templates, click here.

+Click over to the S-Docs Templates tab.
 This page will display all of the templates you create.
 To create a new one, click New.

 Template Name: Enter a template Name.
 This field is required.

 Description: Optionally add a description.
 You should include any keywords that will be useful when searching for this template, because this field and the name field are searched during the document selection step.
 End users will see this field in the template listings.

 Document Category: Optionally chose a category from the picklist.
 Templates can be grouped together so that a user can browse templates by using a category picklist.
 If needed, you can later customize this picklist.

 Related to Type: Pick an object from the picklist.
 This is the base or primary object this template will use.
 If needed, you can customize this list with your custom objects.
 This field is required.

 Template Format: Pick an output format.
 To support the same document in multiple formats, simply clone the template with a different "Format" field value.
 This field is required.

 Document Version: Use this field to track any internally used version number (or date) for this template.
 It is only used for reference purposes.